HailStorm32/LUsqliteTool/README.md

 - The app creates a `.bak` backup next to the selected database before editing
+  > The `.bak` file is overwritten every time you open the program, so keep that in mind

 - If you close the app with unsaved changes, it will ask whether you want to save first